MahmoudHegazi/How-to-prepare-yourself-for-the-advanced-track/README.md

 ## some_notes
-2. First we need to install all packages and make sure pip3 is installed using this command `sudo apt-get install python3-pip` then you can use pip3 install package name
+1. First we need to install all packages and make sure pip3 is installed using this command `sudo apt-get install python3-pip` then you can use pip3 install package name
-3. install all package sqlalchemy, flask, requests sqlalchemy.orm,
+2. install all package sqlalchemy, flask, requests sqlalchemy.orm,
-4. do not install database_setup it's the database file with name database_setup.py we use it to get the tables from it
+3. do not install database_setup it's the database file with name database_setup.py we use it to get the tables from it
-5. For any import error, use the pip3 install package name in gitbash then run the application again and make sure pip3 is installed and run the application with the command python3 __init __. py`, if you are using pip2, use python` __init __.
+4. For any import error, use the pip3 install package name in gitbash then run the application again and make sure pip3
+5. installed and run the application with the command python3 __init __. py`, if you are using pip2, use python` __init __.
 Instead of that<br />
 6.the database contains 3 classes that work as tables in the database